retrofractus/rodent_fertility_control/rodent-fertility-control-wiki/overview/introduction.md

 > species-specific than rodenticides.
 Only a handful of agents have reached
 > registration, and **effective control at landscape scale has not yet been
 > convincingly demonstrated** as of the early-2020s literature [JacobLinnert2022;
 > Massei2024].
-(High confidence on the "not yet demonstrated at scale" claim.)

 ## What "fertility control" means here

-Fertility control (also *reproductive control*, *contraception*, or *chemosterilization*) covers any intervention that reduces the number of viable offspring a rodent produces, whether by:
+Fertility control (also *reproductive control*) covers any intervention that reduces the number of viable offspring a rodent produces, whether by:

 - **Contraception** — temporarily preventing conception or implantation (reversible).